Graham-Paige: Graham-Paige

+In 1929, five new model types were launched.
+These are the models 612, 615, 621, 827, and 837.
+The first number was the explanation of the number of cylinders.

 Graham-Paige made most of their own bodies and engines.
 The Graham brothers had solved a long-standing Paige body supply dilemma by purchasing the Wayne Body Company in Wayne, Michigan, and expanding the factory along with other body plants.
 They did not have a foundry and contracted with Continental for these services relative to their engines.
 Some models did use Continental stock engines.
 Graham-Paige's own engineering department designed most of the engines used in Graham-Paige cars.
 The 1938–1940 "Spirit of Motion" cars and Hollywood models are frequently incorrectly stated to use Continental engines.
-After World War II Continental produced a lesser version of Graham-Paige's 217-cubic-inch-displacement engine used in the previously mentioned models.
+After World War II, Continental produced a lesser version of Graham-Paige's 217-cubic-inch-displacement engine used in the previously mentioned models.
 These engines were used in the post-war Kaiser and Frazer automobiles.

-Initially, Graham-Paige withstood the onset of the depression well, but sales fell as the decade wore on.
+Initially, Graham-Paige withstood the onset of the Great Depression well, but sales fell as the decade wore on.
 The 1932 models were designed by Amos Northup.
 This particular design has been noted as the "single most influential design in automotive history."
 The new 8-cylinder engine was called the "Blue Streak."
 However, the press and public quickly adopted the name "Blue Streak" for the cars themselves.
 The design introduced a number of innovative ideas.
 The most copied was the enclosed fenders, thus covering the mud and grime built up on the underside.
 The radiator cap was moved under the hood, which itself was later modified to cover the cowl, and end at the base of the windshield.

 For engineering, the rear kickup on the chassis frame was eliminated by the adoption of a 'banjo' frame.
 Unlike contemporary practice, the rear axle was placed through large openings on both sides of the frame, with rubber snubbers to absorb any shock if the car axle should make contact.
 This in turn permitted a wider body.
 To help lower the car, the rear springs were mounted on the outer sides of the chassis frame and not under the frame.
 This idea was eventually copied by other manufacturers - Chrysler, for example, in 1957.

 For 1934, Graham introduced a crankshaft-driven supercharger, designed in-house by Graham Assistant Chief Engineer Floyd F. Kishline.
-At first offered only in the top eight-cylinder models, the supercharger was adapted to the six in 1936 when the eights were dropped.
+At first offered only in the top 8-cylinder models, the supercharger was adapted to the six in 1936 when the eights were dropped.
 Through the years, Graham would produce more supercharged cars than any other automobile manufacturer until Buick surpassed them in the 1990s.